 2. Non- pathologising and holistic way of working

 The tendency for traditional medical model to pathologise symptoms often do more harm than good.
 Intensity, as a natural human expression, is not a pathology in itself.
 It is important that you honour and celebrate your unique gifts in order to live a life with vibrancy and authenticity.
-When people can present themselves to the world as who they truly are, amazing things can happen, and I look forward to sharing this journey with you.
+When people can present themselves to the world as who they truly are, they naturally move towards peace, liberation and self fulfillment I look forward to sharing this journey with you.

 3. Addressing the problems at their emotional roots

 By addressing the core memories that generate the presenting symptoms, there will be deep and lasting shifts that dispel your symptoms at their roots.
 This is more than just an intellectual/ cognitive process, but involve changes on a physiological, emotional and energetic level.
 By combining traditional spiritual wisdom and the newest findings in neuroscience, the goal of our work is to help you transform the unconscious emotional schemas, and to mobilize your innate capacity.
 It is also about empowering you with the capacity to make lasting changes, rather than keeping you in endless therapy.